Mealy or Pangaré Horse Coat Color Modifier

 Mealy Shades

-While mealy doesn’t affect black coats, it can have a rather dramatic affect on chestnut coats coat, often presenting itself as flaxen by creating a blonde mane and tail.
+While mealy doesn’t affect true blacks, when associated with a black base it is called a ‘carrier’ gene.
+On chestnut coats, it can present itself as flaxen by creating a blonde mane and tail.

 Chestnut mealy horseChestnut Base